Skip to content

 Species at a Glance

-The yellow-bellied slider (Trachemys scripta scripta) is a large, semi-aquatic, basking turtle that can be found resting on logs, stumps, or rocks when the weather is mild and the sun is out.
-It can live for more than 25 years, with no signs of old age.
-This species can mate with the red-eared slider (Trachemys scripta elegans), producing hybrids that are often sold as pets.
+The Yellow-bellied Slider is a large, semi-aquatic, basking turtle that can be found resting on logs, stumps, or rocks in sunny, mild weather.
+It can live for more than 25 years in the wild, and up to 40 years in captivity.
+This species can mate with the Red-eared Slider (Trachemys scripta elegans), producing hybrids that are often sold as pets.

 Species Description

-The yellow-bellied slider has a prominent patch of yellow on the side of the head, which is most evident in juveniles and females.
-Narrow, yellow stripes mark the neck, legs, and arms.
-The upper shell (called the carapace) is oval in shape, has slight serrations around the edges, and has olive to brownish-yellow vertical bands; although older turtles can be completely black.
+The most distinguishing characteristic of the Yellow-bellied Slider is the unique, broad, yellow patch found behind each eye, which is most evident in juveniles and females.
+Narrow yellow stripes mark the neck, legs, and arms.
+The upper shell (called the carapace) is oval in shape, has slight serrations around the edges, and has olive to brownish-yellow vertical bands, although older turtles can be completely black.
 The lower shell (called the plastron) is typically yellow with dark smudge-like markings.
 Two solid black spots can often be seen on the rear underside of the shell.
 Males range from 13-20 cm (5-8 in) in length and females range from 20-33 cm (8-13 in).

 Native & Introduced Ranges